atticoos/gulp-ng-config/README.md

   "array": ["one", 2, {"three": "four"}, [5, "six"]]
 }
 ```
-And then generates `configFile.js` with the following output:
+Running `gulp test` will take `configFile.json` and produce `configFile.js` with the following content:

 ```js
 angular.module('myApp.config', [])